Goncalo-Maria-2001/microtiter-plate-antibiotic-resistance-analysis/README.md

 Input: A "Params" dictionary, a "plate with data" dictionary, a "save directories" dictionary, a float representing the maximum OD which is considered for plotting and a float representing the maximum growth rate considered for plotting

-Output: Three plots per test per strain displaying information for each of the growth parameters studied,
+Output: Three plots per test per strain displaying information for each of the growth parameters studied

+Each plot will be stored in its 'test/strain' directory

+### plate_analysis.save_params(params, plate, save_paths):

+Input: A "Params" dictionary, a "plate with data" dictionary, a "save directories" dictionary4

+Output: For each test and strain pair an Excel workbook is generated containing information about each parameter's values

+Each workbook will be stored in its 'test/strain' directory

+### plate_analysis.save_growth_curves(plate, params, save_paths):

+Input:  A "Params" dictionary, a "plate with data" dictionary, a "save directories" dictionary4

+For each test strain and dilution combination, the data in the "plate with data" is plotted and saved as an imgae in each 'test/strain' directory, the plots also contain information on which model was used to obtain the parameters in the get_params functions.